jcoin-maarc/JCOIN-Core-Measures/codebooks/codebook.md

 ---------

+### Possession, Dealing, Distribution Or Sale Of Drugs

  ```j1a4```

 **Description/Question:** [...sold, distributed or helped to make illegal drugs?  (possession, dealing, distribution or sale of drugs)] During the past xx days (since last assessment), how many times have you…(common charge names associated with behavior for reference only)